 Two of the common roles that have been identified are the “golden child” and the “scapegoat.”

 Let’s look at the characteristics of each role in turn, and see at what they actually entail.

 Golden child characteristics

-The golden child role is just what it sounds like – it’s the favoured child of the narcissistic parent.
-However, this isn’t your ordinary, garden-variety favouritism – as is often the case with narcissists, it’s taken to extreme levels.
+The golden child role is just what it sounds like – it’s the favored child of the narcissistic parent.
+However, this isn’t your ordinary, garden-variety favoritism – as is often the case with narcissists, it’s taken to extreme levels.